Navigate to your survey overview and click the printer symbol.

 Alternatively, you can go into processing mode of your survey (e.g. information field), set your preferred formatting, and then go into HTML mode (HTML button).
 Copy the code from here.
 Go to the Multilanguage tool, add and then the copied text from the processing mode.

 Logic mechanisms are linked to the pages where the relevant questions are found, not to the questions themselves.
-We advise you against adding questions later because this can disrupt the logic.
-The logic will continue to relate to the relevant page and not to the specific question it was associated with.
-If necessary, you may have to erase the logic and reintroduce it.
-Basically, we suggest you set up the entire survey before adding the logic.
+For this reason, we advise against adding questions after adding logic to a survey because the logic will be disrupted.
+If it is necessary to add questions after you have already added logic, you may have to erase the logic and reintroduce it.

 Yes, with the aid of iFrame, surveys can be incorporated into a website.
 This allows you to show a survey directly on your homepage.
 Just add a general survey link to the appropriate iFrame code.
 For help with the iFrame code, please ask your IT department.

 Please note: iFrames are only possible with links to our Swedish server (recognisable by the URL: netigate.se).